-Delivered at TWI in Cambridge, the home of NSIRC, this engineering course aims to develop MSc students into a highly sought after engineers.
+Our world-class MSc degree is designed to support the development of the next generation of structural integrity and reliability engineers.
+Delivered at TWI Ltd near Cambridge, the home of NSIRC, this mechanical engineering course aims to develop MSc students into highly sought-after engineers.

 Accreditation is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).

-An accredited degree will provide you with some or all of the underpinning knowledge, understanding and skills for eventual registration as an Incorporated (IEng) or Chartered Engineer (CEng).
+An accredited degree will provide you with some or all of the underpinning knowledge, understanding, and skills for eventual registration as an Incorporated (IEng) or Chartered Engineer (CEng).

 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

-Access to £15m of equipment facilities
+Access to £15m of Equipment Facilities

 In addition to access to £15m of research specialised equipment through TWI Innovation Network, students will enjoy:

 - Sports facilities